cuter9/Cuterbot_2004/docker/README.md

+# Docker version issue
+The latet docker version v24 will fail to build the image with the buildin jetson nano container tool kit and the csv file in etc folder.
+Installing the deault version by using apt-get docker.io will work.
+It can be check with apt list --installed | grep docker.io, and then will get docker verion "docker.io/focal-updates,now 24.0.5-0ubuntu1~20.04.1 arm64".

-# JetBot Docker
+# CuterBot Docker

-This directory contains scripts to build the JetBot docker containers.
+This directory contains scripts to build the CuterBot docker containers.

 ## Quick Start